-- 1. Launch PowerShell as an administrator.

-- 2. Set up Sitecore Install Framework.

-- 3. To start the installation, run the Install-SitecoreConfiguration cmdlet, and specify the path to your SIF configuration file.
+- 1. Launch PowerShell as an administrator. - 2.
+Import SIF 2.1.0. - To start the installation, run the Install-SitecoreConfiguration cmdlet, and specify the path to your SIF configuration file.
 For example, using the sitecore-XM1.json file:

-'''

 Install-SitecoreConfiguration -Path <configurationpath>\sitecore-XM1.json

-'''